MShia/ImPACT-Multivariate-Regression/readme.md

-# Web-based Tool for ImPACT Interpretation: Comparing Multivariate and Univariate Regression Models
+# Web-based Tool for ImPACT Interpretation
 ## Comparative Normative Framework Using Multivariate and Univariate Regression

 ---